vincentdkafka/AI-Resume-Analyst/README.md

 ## 📸 Screenshot

-Here is a screenshot of the research assistant running in the terminal:
+Here is a screenshot of the AI Resume Analyst using Streamlit
 ![AI Resume Analyst](images/resume.png)

 ## 🔐 Disclaimer